 Developing feelings of gratitude causes brain changes.
 Feeling grateful activates the brain stem region that produces the neurotransmitter dopamine that helps control the brain’s reward and pleasure centers.
 It also boosts serotonin, the feel-good chemical.
 Trying to think of things you are grateful for forces you to focus on the positive aspects of your life.

-Studies have shown that gratitude improves the functioning immune systems, lowering blood pressure and improving sleep.
+Studies have shown that gratitude improves the functioning of immune systems, lowers blood pressure, and improves sleep.
 Psychological benefits of gratitude include more happiness, joy, and pleasure as well as increased alertness.
-People who are grateful also have less of negative emotions — resentment, envy, and regret.
+People who are grateful also have less negative emotions — resentment, envy, and regret.

 One of the first Resiliency skills of the U.S. Army’s Comprehensive Soldier and Family Fitness, or CSF2 program, is gratitude.
 Hunt the Good Stuff as it is called.
 It counters negative bias, to create positive emotion, and to notice and analyze what is good.
 Recording three good things each day and writing a reflection next to each positive event about one or more of the following topics: